File Permissions

 Conclusion

-• Permissions are assigned to three main categories of users: the file's owner, the group associated with the file, and all other users on the system.
+• Three primary user groups are granted permissions: the owner of the file, the group linked to the file, and every other user on the system.

 Did you find this article valuable?